 How can I copyright or otherwise protect my images online?

 There are different methods users can use to help protect and prevent other users copying, hotlinking, or otherwise using your image without your consent.
 Keep in mind that none of the methods available will protect your images 100% from all users.
 However, can help protect you from the majority of users online.

 URL, copyright, or watermark on images

 Adding your company name, photographer name, website URL, or copyright is one of the easiest and quickest methods of helping to protect and identify images you post online.

 Below is a visible Computer Hope URL that is below the image.
 If a user were to copy this image or hotlink the image the URL would be copied with the image.
 Of course adamant users who wished to use this image as their own could crop the image and claim it as their own.
 However, could discourage users who want to copy multiple images from your site and if hotlinked is a form of advertising.

 HTML Table solution

 Below are some additional simple solution in helping to protect your images online by using traditional HTML tables.
 In the first example below, a transparent foreground image is used to protect another image, which is in the background.
-The transparent 5x6 pixel image that is transparent and stretched over the top of the image we want to protect.
+The transparent 5x6 pixel image is stretched and overlaid in front of the image we want to protect.
 Both are in a one-row, one-column table, and the protected image is set to be the table's background image.
-If a user was to right-click the image and save the image it would save the small dot.gif image and not the image you want to protect.
+If a user was to right-click the image and save the image it would save the small, transparent dot.gif image instead of the image you want to protect.
 Below is a working example of this technique.